top of page

 • Normal level: <0.4 μmol/L

-• More specific for functional B12 deficiency
+• More specific for functional B12 deficiency.

 Nitrous Oxide Withdrawal Symptoms

-Common nitrous oxide withdrawal symptoms include:
+Common withdrawal symptoms include:

 • Anxiety and restlessness